-You can see summaries, aongside coverage of some issues not directly answered in the guidance, in the FAQs on this page.
+You can see summaries, alongside coverage of some issues not directly answered in the guidance, in the FAQs on this page.
 For government guidance, follow this link.

 How will we claim for wages under the Coronavirus Job Protection Scheme?

-There will be an online claim mechanism established by HMRC which they expect will be running from the end of April 2020.
-You will need to calculate the amount you wish to claim first and provide some basic details.
+An online claim form is now live.
+You need to calculate the amount you wish to claim first and provide some basic details.
 HMRC retain the right to audit your claim so it is important to ensure you claim only what is allowed under the scheme.

 How long will the scheme last?